loginid1/php-lumen-integration/README.md

 - `SQLite`
 - `Git`

+To learn more about how to download, install and configure these requirements, please refer to our [windows](.docs/WindowsSetup.md) environment setup guide.

 ## Local setup

 To run this project locally in your development environment, you will have to use `localhost` or `127.0.0.1`.
 For this project, we are using `localhost` URI.